wrenverse/fitness-club-management-system/README.md

 # Instructions

-1. Download and extract the ZIP file from this Github repository.
+1. Download and extract the ZIP file from this GitHub repository.
 2. Create a new empty PostgreSQL database.
 3. Populate the database using all files found in the folder `sql/`.
 4. Run the build script according to the operating system used.